 We strive to coordinate our updates to keep all of our tutorials up to date with the very latest changes in BlocklyProp once they are released.
-However, due to the volume of the tutorials and educator resources, there may be some unavoidable temporary lag time.
+However, due to the volume of the tutorials and educator resources, there may be some unavoidable lag time.

 For all the gory details, see our BlocklyProp-related GitHub repositories: